Sor broke into the pie-shop in the middle of the night.

 He took a breath, but still looked like he wanted to rip off all of his skin.
 No doubt the magic was still agitated, and Sor wondered if it had noticed she wasn’t in there with it anymore.
 Maybe it was looking for her.
 Were magics sentient enough for that?

 Zebra pulled his arms out of her grip.
-“Whatever it is you’re trying to do here,” he said — his voice was still shaky, but his composure was quickly returning to him in the form of indignant contempt.
+“Whatever it is you’re trying to do here,” he said — his voice was still shaky, but his composure was returning to him in the form of indignant contempt.
 “Teach me a lesson?
 Whatever, I’ve learned it.
-Can you do whatever it is you need to do to undo this?”
+Can you do whatever it is you need to do to fix this?”

 “Oh, come on.
 Surely you want this to be over with just as much as I do.”